jjwhite/jonwhite-me/source/_posts/Why-I-Switched-from-Wordpress-to-Hexo-2.md

 This will create your HTML website.
 It's then a simple matter of publishing the generated site to your webserver.
 There are built-in deployment commands that can publish your site automatically but I've had mixed results trying to deploy in this way.

+### Themes

+One area that I haven't spent too much time playing around with yet is themes.
+There are a number of themes available for download on the [Hexo themes page](https://hexo.io/themes/) but I have yet to dive into creating my own theme as of yet.
+There's a good chance that I will do that in the future and I'll be sure to post about the process.

 ### Hexo Pros

 * No database or server-side code to deal with!